Chandler Fashion Center

 Chandler Fashion Center is a regional shopping center located in the city of Chandler, Arizona, and is the second largest mall in the Phoenix metropolitan area.
 The mall is owned by Macerich and was developed by Westcor a former subsidiary of Macerich.
-The mall features Dillard's, Scheels, Macy's as well as a Harkins Theatres.
 The mall is located on the northwest corner of the AZ Loop 101 (Price) and AZ Loop 202 (SanTan) but can also be accessed from Chandler Boulevard.
 Chandler Fashion Center serves as a transit center for Valley Metro Bus.

 Sales at Chandler Fashion Center are more than $600 per square foot, which is well above the national average of $392 per square foot.